Kangaroo Island, Australia South, Asia

 Great Ocean Road, winding through the tough terrain of the southern coast, is a memorial to those who died fighting World War I. Soldiers who returned after the war built the road without heavy machinery, relying on picks, shovels, and horse-drawn carts.
 The route, which officially opened in 1932, wasn’t only a memorial, it also connected isolated settlements along the coast and enabled the timber and tourism industries.

-Great Ocean Road is one of most scenic drives on earth.
+The Great Ocean Road is one of most scenic drives on Earth.
 One of its must-see sites is Port Campbell National Park, where you’ll find the legendary Twelve Apostles, limestone rock formations formed by millions of years of erosion that tower 45 meters above the Southern Ocean.
 At sunset the limestone stacks and cliff faces light up in shades of red, yellow, pink, and orange.

 We’ll also stop at Great Otway National Park, the historic homeland of the Gadubanud people, stretching from Torquay along the Great Ocean Road and up through the Otways hinterland.
 Here we’ll see windswept coastlines, tall mountain forests with lush fern valleys, and the oldest lighthouse in mainland Australia, the Otway Lightstation, built in 1848.